giav1n/StochasticFokkerPlanck/README.md

 With the necessary modification to include finite size effect.
 Markovian embending of the noise is also implemented.

-For reference to the theory behinf it:
+For reference to the theory:

 ### Requuired modules
 The scripts run on  Python 3.x and require the following moudles